 While singing has been an ever present element of Chantelle’s life, she is a relative newcomer to the folk world.
 Her main area of interest is folk ballads; the telling of a story through the medium of song and it is these that feature strongly in her repertoire.
-Chantelle sings a capella, with her shruti box or with percussion.
+Chantelle sings unaccompanied, and with her shruti box, guitar, harp or percussion (not all at the same time, though).
 When it comes to ballads, Chantelle focuses on carrying the story across to the audience with instrumentation used to add emphasis and texture.

 © T. Jeffers, 2016

-Chantelle is currently working on her first, solo EP.
-She has also added her vocals to other projects: Queen of Spindles, Track 3 “Gathering Summer In” (artist: Talis Kimberley.
+Chantelle has also added her vocals to other projects: Queen of Spindles, Track 3 “Gathering Summer In” (artist: Talis Kimberley.
 Marchwood Media, 2012) and Spirit, choral backing vocals on Tracks 1, 3 and 5 (band: LEGEND, Ravenheart Music 2013).

 In addition to her music, Chantelle was also a contributor to The History Press’s 2017 anthology Ballad Tales, providing a prose retelling of the British folk ballad The Grey Selkie.
 Copies of Ballad Tales can be purchased directly from Chantelle at gigs or by e-mail, or from The History Press.